Whether you enjoy cardio or not, you probably know that it helps you lose fat faster.

 Weightlifting causes a dramatic spike in plasma catecholamine levels and as catecholamines are better able to mobilize fat when you’re in a fasted state, fasted weightlifting is also worthwhile.

 I do all my exercise—both weightlifting and cardio—fasted when I’m dieting for weight loss and as I said earlier, the stubborn fat disappears noticeably faster than when I do this than when I do all my training in a fed state.

 A caveat, though: don’t be surprised if you’re noticeably weaker during your first couple of weeks of switching from fed weightlifting to fasted.

 You will lose some reps on your big lifts, if not across the board.
 This isn’t because you’re losing muscle, it’s simply because eating a significant amount of carbohydrate before you work out dramatically improves your performance in the gym.
 Take the carbs away and you lose the “boost.”
 Add them back and it returns.

-That said, as I noted earlier, your body slowly adapts to training in the fasted state, learning to preserve glycogen stores and thus preserve performance.
+That said, as I noted earlier, your body slowly adapts to training in the fasted state, learning to preserve carbohydrate during training, and thus maintain performance.
 Nevertheless, I’ve found that my lifts while fasted are just never as good as my lifts while fed.

-If you’re going to train fasted, you should seriously consider using the following supplements to squeeze as much fat loss as possible out of it and negate its one big downside (which you’ll read about below).
+If you’re going to train fasted, you should seriously consider using the following two strategies to squeeze as much fat loss as possible out of it and negate its one big downside (which you’ll read about below).

-The following supplements are what I use when dieting for fat loss and, like fasted training, they make the fat loss even noticeably faster with no unwanted side effects.
+The following five supplements are what I use when dieting for fat loss and, like fasted training, they make the stubborn fat loss noticeably faster with no unwanted side effects like muscle loss.
 There’s really no reason not to add them to your routine.